 Best things to do in Sayulita Mexico

-As soon as you set your foot on Sayulita beach, you will find numerous surfing schools for all skills, so don’t be shy, sign up for a lesson, and have an experienced instructor give you a crash course in surfing!
+Sayulita beach is home to numerous surfing schools for all skill levels.
+Don’t be shy, sign up for a lesson, and have an experienced instructor give you a crash course 😉

-Most surfing schools in Sayulita charge between 50 and 70 USD for a private lesson and an average of 20 USD to rent a surfboard or paddle board.
-You can also book a private surfing lesson online.
+Most surfing schools in Sayulita charge between $40 and 70 USD for a lesson and an average of $20 USD to rent a surfboard or paddle board.

-PRO TIP: Another option for surfing near Sayulita is Playa La Lancha which is located in Punta Mita about 20 minutes away from Sayulita.
+PRO TIP: Another option for surfing near Sayulita is Playa La Lancha which is in Punta Mita about 20 minutes away.
 This place has calm waves and warm water.
-Surfers also say that it has one of the best breaks in the area due to its consistency, and it’s not as busy as Sayulita is.
+Surfers also say that it has one of the best breaks in the area due to its consistency.

-The hike to Cerro Del Mono begins just outside of Higuera Blanca, a small pueblo located near Litibu, another pueblo with a wide beach where you can jump in the water after hiking.
+PRO TIP: The hike to Cerro Del Mono is just outside of Higuera Blanca, a small village off the highway.
+Nearby you can also find Litibu, another pueblo with a wide beach where you can take a swim after hiking.

 3. Grab some ice cream

-As someone who loves ice cream, I think you should visit at least one of Sayulita’s ice cream shops! 😊 There are many small ice cream shops in Sayulita where you can try paletas, a traditional Mexican ice cream that looks similar to a popsicle; or shaved ice that is called Tepoznieves.
+As someone who loves ice cream, I think you should visit at least one of Sayulita’s ice cream shops! 😊 There are many small ice cream shops in Sayulita where you can try paletas, a traditional Mexican ice cream that looks similar to a popsicle; or shaved ice that has a multitude of flavors.

 4. Participate in turtle conservation

-Sayulita used to have a bas problem with poachers stealing turtles’ eggs, but luckily, things have changed.
-Thanks to the efforts of local volunteers turtles can now nest mostly safely on Sayulita beaches, and tourists can also learn about conservation initiatives through a variety of programs.
+The town used to have a problem with poachers stealing turtles’ eggs, but luckily, things have changed.
+Thanks to the efforts of local volunteers turtles can now nest safely, and tourists can also learn about conservation initiatives.

-Sayulita’s coastline is home to several types of turtles including leatherback and Olive Ridley and Leatherback Turtles, the second smallest sea turtles in the world.
+The coastline is home to several types of turtles including Olive Ridley and Leatherback Turtles, the second smallest sea turtles in the world.
 Although turtles spend most of their life in the water, the females come to the coastline to lay their eggs.

 The best way to support local conservation efforts is by participating in events like releasing newly hatched turtles into the ocean.
-Sayulita Turtle Camp (Campamento Tortuguero Sayulita) is a voluntary community group that educates locals about the importance of turtle conservation and preserving these species.
+Sayulita Turtle Camp (Campamento Tortuguero Sayulita) is a community group that educates everyone about turtle conservation and organizes turtle releases.

 Even if you have never visited Sayulita, there’s a good chance you’ve seen photos of Calle Delfines (or Slap Street).
-Adorned by colorful Papel Picado, and flanked by street vendors, tour offices, and restaurants, this is a perfect spot to grab your Instagram spot!
+Adorned by colorful Papel Picado, and flanked by street vendors, tour offices, and restaurants, it’s a perfect spot to take a colorful photo!

-PRO TIP: This is not the only street in Sayulita where you can take photos with the colorful papel picado string above.
-There are several streets throughout Sayulita, so take your camera and spend some time exploring the town.
+PRO TIP: Slap Street is not the only plac where you can take photos with the colorful papel picado.
+There are several streets in town, so take your camera and explore the town on foot.

 6. Go whale-watching

-Whale watching is one of the best things to do in Sayulita if you visit this town between November and April.🐋 The Bahia de Banderas in the neighboring Jalisco state is home to migrating humpback whales that come from the Pacific Coast of Canada and the United States.
+If you visit this town between November and April, make sure to go whale watching 🐋 The Bahia de Banderas near Puerto Vallarta is home to migrating humpback whales that come from the Pacific Coast of Canada and the United States.

 7. Take a day trip to Islas Marietas